guoyang9/Relation-Fact-Detector/README.md

 The pre-trained Glove features can be found on [glove website](https://nlp.stanford.edu/projects/glove/).

+The mscoco bottom-up-attention image features have been released in this [repo](https://github.com/peteanderson80/bottom-up-attention).

 I guess you may need the RCNN image feature of Visual Genome, no hesitate to email me or drop me a message.

 ## Runing Details of Relation Fact Detector
-Put all the raw data according to config.py.
+Put all the raw data in the right directory according to config.py.

 1. Preprocess image features (Most times can skip this step and ask me for the h5 file).
 ```
-python preprocess/preprocess_image_grid.py (or preprocess_image_rcnn.py if you use rcnn features)
+python preprocess/preprocess_images.py
 ```
 1. Preprocess all the metadata.
 This will result all the needed meta json file and vocab files.
 ```